Domains of commutative C*-subalgebras: C*-algebras

+Finally, we prove (4)$\implies$(1), so assume that $C(X)$ is generated by its projections.
+Let $\D$ be the collection of all C*-subalgebras of $C(X)$ generated by a finite number of projections.
+By Lemma~\ref{lem:finiteprojectionsgeneratefinitedimsubalgebra}, $\D$ consists solely of finite-dimensional C*-subalgebras of $C(X)$.
+It is also directed: if $D_1,D_2\in\D$ where $D_1$ is generated by projections $p_1,\ldots,p_n$ and $D_2$ is generated by projections $q_1,\ldots,q_m$, then the C*-subalgebra $D$ generated by $p_1,\ldots,p_n,q_1,\ldots,q_m$ is clearly a member of $\D$ containing both $D_1$ and $D_2$.
+Since $\bigcup\D$ contains all projections of $C(X)$, and the latter C*-algebra is generated by its projections, it follows that $C(X)$ is the least upper bound of $\D$, hence $C(X)$ is approximately finite-dimensional. \end{proof}

-\begin{exa} Let $X$ be the Cantor set.
-Then $C(X)$ is an approximately finite-dimensional commutative C*-algebra of countable dimension.
+\begin{example} Let $X$ be the Cantor set.
+Then $C(X)$ is a separable commutative AF-algebra.
 Since there exists a continuous surjection $X\to[0,1]$, there is a C*-subalgebra of $C(X)$ that is $*$-isomorphic to $C([0,1])$ by Proposition~\ref{prop:dualitysubalgebrasandquotients}.
-This C*-subalgebra is not approximately finite-dimensional because $[0,1]$ is not totally disconnected. \end{exa}
+This C*-subalgebra is not approximately finite-dimensional because $[0,1]$ is not totally disconnected.
+This pathological behaviour demonstrates why the notion of C*-subalgebras is sometimes replaced by that of hereditary C*-subalgebras, i.e., C*-subalgebras $B$ such that for each self-adjoint $b\in B$ and each self-adjoint $a$ in the ambient algebra the inequality $0\leq a\leq b$ implies $a\in B$, where $a\leq b$ if and only if $b-a=c^*c$ for some $c$ in the ambient algebra. \end{example}

 The following useful lemma explains the terminology `approximately' by linking the topology of a C*-algebra to approximating C*-subalgebras.